CONTENT EDITING 1: "THE DRUG PROBLEM"

 SPANISH

-Spanish is the project's "2nd language", with eight titles by Senior, and four by Junior.
-As Senior was considered "a Spanish writer", and as Junior nowadays lives in Spain, this is an important language.
-Senior's titles (except The Complete Works of Andres Laszlo Sr.) are all paper-published with Plaza Janez (at the time Spain's most prestigious publisher).
-Of Special Interest: The Complete Works of Andres Laszlo Sr. (as previously not available), The Laszlo & Laszlo Chronicles (needs work), The Challenge (as an adaptation of Senior's bestseller) & The Drug Problem I (as "Spanish"/liberal in spirit).
+Spanish is the project's "2nd language", with eight titles by Senior and four by Junior.
+Since Senior was regarded as "a Spanish writer" and Junior currently resides in Spain, this language holds significant importance.
+Senior's titles (except The Complete Works of Andres Laszlo Sr.) are all published in print by Plaza Janez, which was then Spain's most prestigious publisher.
+Of Special Interest: The Complete Works of Andres Laszlo Sr. (previously unavailable), The Laszlo & Laszlo Chronicles (requires further work), The Challenge (an adaptation of Senior's bestseller), and The Drug Problem I (characterised as "Spanish"/liberal in spirit).
 Agent Info.

 FRENCH